jd28/Solstice/docs/hooks.rst

 ====

 .. danger::

   Please note this is very advanced module.
 Using it incorrectly will result in segfaults.
 This is a very thin wrapper around the Acaos' NWNX `nx_hook_function` any documentation can probably (not) be found in the NWNX repository.

 It allows you to hook nwserver functions and replace them with Lua functions directly.
 Note that the lua function and the original function returned by `hook` must be castable to the function pointer type passed in `HookDesc.type`, which means that the types of the parameters must be defined.
 Currently not all types are defined, see src/solstice/nwn/ctypes for those that are.

+Internally your hook is wrapped in an anonymous function which uses ``pcall``.
+If for whatever reason your hook fails, the original function will be called.
+This will mitigate most segfaults and also allows hook script files to be reloaded without requiring a server reboot.

 Examples
 --------